How To: The Easiest Way to Find, Share, and Manage Wi-Fi Passwords Your iPhone and Other Apple Devices Auto-Saved for You

 When iOS 16 and iPadOS 16.1 came out, Apple gave us a convenient way to see stored wireless networks.
 Go to Settings » Wi-Fi, hit the info (i) button for the connected network., then tap the obfuscated password to reveal it in plain text.
 To see other saved networks, tap "Edit" from the list of nearby networks.
 This is an easy way to view and copy your saved Wi-Fi passwords in plain text, but it's not a great way to share Wi-Fi login credentials with others.

-With the iOS 18 and iPadOS 18 software updates, currently in beta, a new Passwords app houses all the saved credentials, security recommendations, password groups, codes, and recently deleted credentials previously found in Settings » Passwords.
+With the iOS 18 and iPadOS 18 software updates, released Sept.
+16, a new Passwords app houses all the saved credentials, security recommendations, password groups, codes, and recently deleted credentials previously found in Settings » Passwords.
 It also lists all your saved known and managed wireless access points.
 It's the same list you can still access via Settings » Wi-Fi, only sharing credentials is much easier with quick copy/paste options, share sheet support, and even QR codes.

 Things You Should Know